-Note: You will not be able to complete your eGC1 with Ready to Submit = Yes if any investigators have not completed their FIDS disclosure.
+Note: You will not be able to route your eGC1 with Ready to Submit = Yes if any investigators have not completed their FIDS disclosure.

 Check for Errors

 Click this link to check that all required fields have values and all business rules in this eGC1 are correct.
 A list of errors displays in a separate window.
 As you correct errors on the eGC1, click Check for Errors again to see an updated Error List in the window.
-Once you have addressed all of the errors, you can Complete the eGC1.
+Once you have addressed all of the errors, select the Route to Reviewers button.
 See the Errors and Warning Summary article for more details.

 View Entire Draft eGC1 (PDF)

 Click this link to preview or print the entire eGC1.
 The printout will be labeled “DRAFT.”

 After you have entered the PI and the Organization Code to Receive Funding, you may click this button to preview or print the draft Routing Sheet.
 The printout will be labeled “DRAFT” so you must not use it for routing purposes.

 If you have any paper documents to submit to campus reviewers, attach a copy of the final Routing Sheet to a copy of the application and provide it to each of the units that will review.

 The content of the Routing Sheet will depend on the selections on the eGC1: department and dean for the PI, personnel, organization code receiving funding, and some compliance questions.